-Refer to West London Waste's Driving at Work Policy.
+Refer to West London Waste's Driving at Work Policy and applicable risk assessments.

 4.4 Risk Assessment

 The requirements for employers to provide safe 'plant' and systems of work is detailed in the general duties of employers, within the Health and Safety at Work etc Act 1974.